About Quincy

 Her accolades include HBO’s Amy Aniobi’s Tribe Writers Program, Sedona International Film Festival Screenwriting Competition (Semi-Finalist), Women in Animation Mentorship, The Fellowship—a creative accelerator for BIPOC fantasy novella writers—NBC/Second City Hollywood Bob Curry Fellowship, and Upright Citizens Brigade Diversity Scholarship.

-Quincys has appeared as an actor in Shameless (Showtime), Queenpins (Paramount), Jimmy Kimmel Live!
+Quincy has appeared as an actor in Shameless (Showtime), Queenpins (Paramount), Jimmy Kimmel Live!
 (ABC), and countless national commercials, including the Clio-nominated campaign for Bud Light, “Last Year’s Lemons.”
 She stars as the comedic lead for Saverio, which won Audience Choice Award at the Phoenix Film Festival and will make its international premiere in Mexico City this summer.

 An alumni and former mainstage performer of iO West and the Upright Citizens Brigade, Quincy has performed over 100 improv shows with Number One Son, the first-ever, all-Asian-American femme improv team in Los Angeles, as a founding member.

+As a first-gen, elder daughter to Korean immigrants, her body of work explores absurdity and complex relationships in unexpected worlds through a queer, AAPI lens—grounded in emotion and wrapped in familiar cultural reference points.
 In her spare time, she enjoys pole dancing, hot yoga, snowboarding, scuba diving, and all the food.
 She can run 1 mile.